Russia said eyeing eastern Ukraine push; Kyiv targets graft

 Associated Press

-KYIV, Ukraine (AP) — Russia is mustering its military might in the Luhansk region of Ukraine, local officials said Wednesday, in what Kyiv suspects is preparation for an offensive in the eastern area in coming weeks as the anniversary of Moscow’s invasion approaches.
+KYIV, Ukraine (AP) — Russia is mustering its military might in the Luhansk region of Ukraine, officials said Wednesday, in what Kyiv suspects is preparation for an offensive as the first anniversary of Moscow’s invasion approaches.

-Also Wednesday, President Volodymyr Zelenskyy’s government continued its recent crackdown on alleged corruption.
-The government dismissed several more high-ranking officials, prominent lawmaker David Arakhamia said.
+Also Wednesday, President Volodymyr Zelenskyy’s government continued its crackdown on alleged corruption.
+The government dismissed several high-ranking officials, prominent lawmaker David Arakhamia said.

-Zelenskyy was elected in 2019 on an anti-establishment and anti-corruption platform in a country long gripped by graft, and the new allegations come as Western allies are channeling billions of dollars to help Kyiv fight Moscow.
+Zelenskyy was elected in 2019 on an anti-establishment and anti-corruption platform in a country long gripped by graft, and the new allegations come as Western allies are channeling billions of dollars to help Kyiv fight Moscow and as his government is introducing reforms so it can potentially join the European Union one day.

-On the battlefront, the Kremlin’s forces are expelling local residents from their homes near the Russian-held parts of the front line so that they can’t provide information about Russian troop deployments to Ukrainian artillery, Luhansk Gov. Serhiy Haidai said.
+On the battlefront, the Kremlin’s forces are expelling residents near the Russian-held parts of the front line so they can’t provide information about Russian troop deployments to Ukrainian artillery forces, Luhansk Gov. Serhiy Haidai said.

 “There is an active transfer of (Russian troops) to the region and they are definitely preparing for something on the eastern front in February,” Haidai said.

-Military analysts anticipate a new push soon by Moscow’s forces, with the Institute for the Study of War saying in an assessment late Tuesday that “an imminent Russian offensive in the coming months is the most likely course of action.”
+The Institute for the Study of War said late Tuesday that “an imminent Russian offensive in the coming months is the most likely course of action.”

-A new offensive might also coincide with the invasion anniversary on Feb.
+A new offensive might coincide with the invasion anniversary on Feb.
 24.

 The General Staff of the Armed Forces of Ukraine reported Wednesday that Russia is also concentrating its efforts in neighboring Donetsk province, especially in its bid to capture the key city of Bakhmut.

-Donetsk and Luhansk provinces make up the Donbas, an industrial region bordering Russia that President Vladimir Putin identified as a goal from the war’s outset and where Moscow-backed separatists have fought Ukrainian authorities since 2014.
+Donetsk and Luhansk provinces make up the Donbas, an industrial region bordering Russia that President Vladimir Putin identified as a goal for takeover from the war’s outset and where Moscow-backed separatists have fought Ukrainian forces since 2014.

-Russian shelling of Bakhmut, where most residents have fled and others spend much of their time in cellars, killed at least five civilians and wounded 10 others on Tuesday, Ukraine’s presidential office said Wednesday.
+Russian shelling of Bakhmut, from which most residents have fled while others spend much of their time in cellars, killed at least five civilians and wounded 10 on Tuesday, Ukraine’s presidential office said Wednesday.

-Russian forces have been trying for months to capture Bakhmut.
-Moscow-installed authorities in Donetsk claimed Russian troops are “closing the ring” around the city.
+But the Wagner Group, a Kremlin-controlled paramilitary group headed by businessman Yevgeny Prigozhin, on Wednesday denied that Bakhmut was encircled.
+“When the city is taken, you will certainly know about it,” Prigozhin added in an online post.

-Ukraine is keen to secure more Western military aid as it tries to fend off the much larger Russian forces.
+Ukraine is keen to secure more Western military aid to fend off the much larger Russian forces.
 It has already won pledges of tanks and now wants more.

-Mykhailo Podolyak, an adviser to Zelenskyy, tweeted Wednesday that talks are underway on securing longer-range missiles and fighter jets from Ukraine’s allies.

-Asked to comment on media reports about a new package of U.S. military assistance to Ukraine expected to be announced soon, Kremlin spokesman Dmitry Peskov described it as “a direct path to inciting tensions and taking the escalation to a new level.”
+Kremlin spokesman Dmitry Peskov described media reports about new U.S. military assistance to Ukraine expected to be announced soon as “a direct path to inciting tensions and taking the escalation to a new level.”

 “It will require additional efforts on our part, but it won’t change the course of events,” he said in a conference call with reporters.